 Subject to mortgages are a widely used and viable source of alternative financing.
 However, it’s important for investors who want to use a subject to mortgage to fully understand what they are getting into.
 In particular, investors should be able to identify the differences between assumed mortgages and subject to mortgages.
 Coincidently, the two are not interchangeable and have caused some confusion in the real estate industry.

 As you have already learned, a subject to mortgage is a mortgage that is subject to an existing mortgage.
 The seller in a subject to deal isn’t paying off their current mortgage, but rather having the new buyer pay off existing obligations.
 Assumed mortgages, on the other hand, delegate liability.
-In the event a buyer follows through with an acquisition and assumes the mortgage, they are then liable for the debt.
-Not unlike a traditional loan, buyers will assume the mortgage given to them from the lender.
+If a buyer follows through with an acquisition and assumes the mortgage, they are then liable for the debt.
+Not unlike a traditional loan, buyers will assume the mortgage given to them by the lender.
 As the name suggests, the seller in an assumed deal is no longer primarily liable.
 If the mortgage is subject to, however, the seller is not released from their obligations.

 Subject to is far from the only financing option made available to today’s investors; it’s merely a complement to every other strategy out there.
-If for nothing else, the more financial strategies you have at your disposal, the more likely you will be to use one to land your next deal.
+If, for nothing else, the more financial strategies you have at your disposal, the more likely you will be to use one to land your next deal.

 Buying subject to carries risks for homebuyers and may expose sellers to liability.
 Because of these potential risks, it is strongly recommended that you seek legal guidance on the required paperwork and risk adherence.

 Most investors will rarely use a subject to mortgage strategy, but I digress.
-A subject to mortgage contract isn’t meant to be your only means of financing a deal, but rater a compliment to the strategies you already have in place.
+A subject to mortgage contract isn’t meant to be your only means of financing a deal, but rather a compliment to the strategies you already have in place.
 Simply knowing how to utilize the correct subject to mortgage clause is a great tool to have at your disposal, should the right situation present itself.
-If for nothing else, the more financing strategies you know, the more deals you’ll like be able to close.
+If, for nothing else, the more financing strategies you know, the more deals you’ll likely be able to close.
 Therefore, if you want to give yourself the best odds of landing more deals, you need to know how to close more deals, and a subject to mortgage agreement is a great place to start.